10 Tips to Find the Ultimate Deals on Your Wedding

 With smart planning and a little flexibility, you can save money without giving up the things that matter most.
 Here’s how to find real wedding deals and still have the day you’ve dreamed of.

-Before looking for deals, know how much you can actually spend.
-Sit down with your partner and figure out a total number that feels realistic.
+Before you start hunting for deals, it’s important to know exactly how much you can spend.
+Sit down with your partner and discuss a total number that feels comfortable—not just what you wish you could spend, but what you can realistically afford without creating long-term financial stress.

 Wedding prices depend heavily on the date.
 Saturdays in spring or fall are the most expensive.
 If you’re flexible, you can save big.